voltrb/volt/Readme.md

 5. Full managed render loop (for fast rendering)
 6. Fix N+1 issue with some reactive values (I know how to fix, just haven't gotten around to doing it)

-# Getting Help

-Volt is still a work in progress, but early feedback is appericiated.
-Use the following to communicate with the developers, someone will get back to you very quickly:

-- **If you need help**: post on [stackoverflow.com](http://www.stackoverflow.com), be sure to tag your question with voltrb
-- **If you found a bug**: post on [github issues](https://github.com/voltrb/volt/issues)
-- **If you have an idea or need a feature**: post on [github issues](https://github.com/voltrb/volt/issues)
-- **If you want to discuss volt**: use #voltrb on freenode.

 # VOLT guide

 This guide will take you through creating a basic web application in Volt.
 This tutorial assumes a basic knowledge of ruby and web development.